Taylor-Culick retractions and the influence of the surroundings: Film bursting at an air-liquid interface: experimental results

 \section{Film bursting at an air-liquid interface: experimental results}

 The rupture and retraction of a water film on the surface of an oil drop of $\eta_{s}~=~4.94~\times~10^{-4}~\si{\pascal}.\si{\second}$ is shown in figure~\ref{fig:exp snapshots}a (and supplementary movie SM1).
 The timestamps indicate ($t - t_{0}$), where $t_{0}$ is the time instant when rupture is optically discernible, and $t$ is the current time.
 As mentioned earlier, in this particular case, the water film is more viscous than the oil.
 It is to be noted that in the present experiments, we could not precisely control the location of rupture as it was sensitive to experimental noise \citep[see \S~4.2 of][]{villermaux2020fragmentation}.
 Hence, the rupture in the present experiments did not always occur at the apex of the thinning film.
 Such behavior was also observed in other similar experiments of film rupture \citep{oldenziel-2012-pof, demaleprade-2016-prl}.
 The rupture location may also be determined by a `prehole' formation, also observed by \citet{vernay-2015-prl} for the bursting of emulsion-based liquid sheets.
 In their work, \citet{vernay-2015-prl} show that the presence of emulsion oil droplets at the air-water interface results in lowering of the local interfacial tension, leading to Marangoni flows away from that location.
 This flow leads to a local thinning of the film, which ultimately ruptures at that location.
 They also report that the prehole formation always precedes rupture in their experiments.
 In the present experiments, the water surface is never pristine and always contains small impurities (which are practically unavoidable).
 It is possible that these impurities might have reduced the local surface tension, resulting in a similar Marangoni flow leading to a prehole.
 For the discussion on the origin of the hole nucleation, we also refer to \citet{lohse-2020-pnas}.
 In any case, upon rupture, a circular hole is formed in the film, which grows radially in time.
 Therefore, the oil bounded by the periphery of the hole gets into contact with air and not with the water film.
 It is also noticeable that the edge of the retracting film forms a thick rim -- an observation also made for the retraction of liquid films in air \citep{pandit-1990-jfm, brenner-1999-pof, sunderhauf-2002-pof}.
+The presence of the rim can be qualitatively surmised from the experimental snapshots (figures \ref{fig:setup}b, \ref{fig:exp snapshots}a, and \ref{fig:exp snapshots}b), where the change in the curvature of the film downstream of the rim introduces a difference in the color intensity.
 As the hole increases in size (or as the film retracts further), this rim also becomes thicker.
 Finally, since silicone oil prefers to spread on water \citep{li-2020-pnas}, the retraction process ceases when the oil droplet has completely spread on water, thus creating a macroscopic film whose thickness is controlled by volume conservation and thermodynamics \citep{book-degennes}.